machinelearningZH/simply-simplify-language/README.md

 - Start app: `streamlit run sprache-vereinfachen.py`

 > [!Note]
 > To run the app version with only GPT-4o use `streamlit run sprache-vereinfachen_openai.py`.
-Your `.env` file only has to contains the OpenAI API key.
+In this case your `.env` file only has to contain the OpenAI API key.

 **Run the app in the cloud**
 - Instantiate a small virtual machine with the cloud provider of your choosing.
 Suggested size: 2 vCPUs, 2GB RAM, and an SSD with a couple of GBs are sufficient.
 This will set you back no more than a couple of Francs per month.